PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 06:46:08
+Last updated: 2024-04-06 06:46:41
-Random Quote: Let justice be done though the heavens fall. - Saul Goodman
+Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon